Is This the Transportation Alternatives'

 Now THAT is an EXCELLENT question (at least for you trivia buffs...)

 But I dig this ride, I'm pro-fun, and this is what we do, so it's time to saddle up again.
-The good folks at TA continue to be wonderfully supportive of this project to keep the heart and soul of the NYC Century alive, but they did ask that we change the name for 2020 (fair enough!) so here we go:
+The good folks at TA continue to be wonderfully supportive of this project to keep the heart and soul of the NYC Century alive, but they did ask that we change the name (fair enough!) so here we go:

 I PEDAL NYC